preeve9534/pdjr-skplugin-devantech/README.md

 paths that will be used by the plugin to represent its configured relay modules.
-The default value of "electrical.switches.bank.{m}.{c}" can probably be left untouched, but if yo need to change it, then any path you supply must include the tokens '{m}' and '{c}' as placeholders which the plugin will interpolate with module id and channel id values for each connected module.
+The default value of "electrical.switches.bank.{m}.{c}" can probably be left untouched, but if you need to change it, then any path you supply must include the tokens '{m}' and '{c}' as placeholders which the plugin will interpolate with module-id and channel-id values for each connected module.

 ### Module definitions